 - Your privileges coexist with your marginalized identities

-Allyship’s purpose is to achieve equity and inclusion
+Allyship’s purpose is to achieve equity, inclusion, and justice

 - It is not to self-congratulate, promote, or validate one’s virtue